ganelson/inform/resources/Documentation/Writing with Inform.md

 **A top level explanation**.
 This is how things look to the author of an Inform story:

 	Professor Chromo's Paint Machine is in the Laboratory.
-"The sinister machine hums, just waiting for someone to press the [link splash rule]big red button[end link]."
+"The sinister machine hums, just waiting for someone to press the [link to follow splash rule]big red button[end link]."

 	This is the splash rule:
 		say "The world goes red, or anyway the part of the world nearest the paint-throwing machine."

 The idea here is that the player sees that the words "big red button" are highlighted in some way, and may want to click on them.
 If so, the `splash rule` will run.

 **A mid-level explanation**.
 Under the hood, this is how that same hyperlink looks inside Inform's run-time facilities.
-When Inform says `"[link splash rule]big red button[end link]"`, it generates a value of a kind called `hyperlink token` to represent the "destination" of the link: that is, to represent what should happen if the link is clicked on.
-This is called a token it represents a value which is used when creating the actual hyperlink and which is returned when tthe player clicks on it.
+When Inform says `"[link to follow splash rule]big red button[end link]"`, it generates a value of a kind called `hyperlink token` to represent the "destination" of the link: that is, to represent what should happen if the link is clicked on.
+This is called a token it represents a value which is used when creating the actual hyperlink and which is returned when the player clicks on it.
 A hyperlink token consists of both a "tag", meaning what to do, and a "value", meaning what to do it with.
 In this case, the hyperlink token is a combination of:

 - the tag `rule hyperlink`, which is an instance of the kind `hyperlink tag`, with

 - the value `splash rule`, which is an instance of the kind `rule`.

-Inform provides four different `hyperlink tag` possibilities, of which `rule hyperlink` is only one.
+Inform provides four built-in `hyperlink tag` possibilities, of which `rule hyperlink` is only one.
 The others correspond to different ways that links can cause effects, and will come up later.
 Because Inform authors and extension writers can create new `hyperlink tag` values, this system is flexible enough to be built on in new ways.

 If the tag is clicked on, Inform receives a `hyperlink event` from Glk and handles it.
 What it does is to retrieve the hyperlink token and take the necessary action — in this case, to run the rule.